terra10/codefest_firebase/02-Firestore/README.md

         </li>
       </ul>
       ```
+- Run "npm start" from the terminal to start the app
-- Enjoy instant updates from your database :)
+- Enjoy instant updates from your database :) (try to change or remove some data using the console and see what happens...)

 ## 02 Query